-An exceptionally fine and rare Anoxypristis sawfish rostrum sympathectically conserved out of the original matrix or fossil bed rock.
+An exceptionally fine and rare Anoxypristis sawfish rostrum sympathetically conserved out of the original matrix or fossil bedrock.
 Several teeth have been re-seated back into the dental alveoli socket.
-From a scientific view point this specimen is highly important, from a collection and aesthetic point of view a rare opportunity to acquire a nearly complete fossil sawfish rostrum.
+From a scientific viewpoint, this specimen is highly important, from a collection and aesthetic point of view a rare opportunity to acquire a nearly complete fossil sawfish rostrum.
 When the sawfish decayed on the seabed, the cartilage parts would have eaten by other predators and eventually decayed by bacteria, only the hardest parts, like this rostrum and teeth would lay in sediments which eventually hardened, fossilising into limestone.

 Once found, the matrix surrounding one side of the rostrum was carefully and partially removed before a burlap jacket was placed around the newly revealed section for a stable removal from the fossil matrix for further transportation.
 Later the whole restored in a studio lab in England where further restoration of the Anoxypristis sawfish rostrum took place.

-The sawfish group closely resemble modern day sharks, with streamline body shape and triangular fins, rows of menacing rostral teeth.
+The sawfish group closely resemble modern-day sharks, with streamline body shape and triangular fins, rows of menacing rostral teeth.
 Sawfish also have teeth in the mouth or jaws.
-Prehistoric sawfish attained great size, up to around twenty to twenty five feet and must have been quite a handful for dinosaur predators like Spinosaurus.
-These theropod dinosaurs being fish eating dinosaurs favoured the large prehistoric sawfish.
-Modern day sawfish along with prehistoric sawfish have a very good line of defence, with rows of rostral teeth which they use to stun prey before eating.
-One can imagine they would also be very useful fending off attack in the prehistoric age against a predator like Spinosaurus aegypticus.
+Prehistoric sawfish attained great size, up to around twenty to twenty-five feet and must have been quite a handful for dinosaur predators like Spinosaurus.
+These theropod dinosaurs being fish-eating dinosaurs favoured the large prehistoric sawfish.
+Modern-day sawfish along with prehistoric sawfish have a very good line of defence, with rows of rostral teeth which they use to stun prey before eating.
+One can imagine they would also be very useful fending off an attack in the prehistoric age against a predator like Spinosaurus aegypticus.

 Modern day sawfish live along sandy bottoms of inshore seas, venturing into estuaries and sometimes swimming upstream into rivers.
 This sounds the perfect habitat to describe the lagoons and waterways of the prehistoric Cretaceous period of North Africa when Spinosaurus swam and hunted the warm water margins of a subtropical environment.